 |Card||A card component, which displays in a grid of cards.||Grid Layout|

 |Grid wrapper||For aligning grid content within a central wrapper, while also allowing items to break out.||CSS Grid|

 As with all of MDN we would love you to contribute a recipe in the same format as the ones shown above.
-See this page for a template and guidelines for writing your own example.
+See the guide for adding Layout Cookbook recipes for a template and guidelines for writing your own example.